Residents tell of flames sweeping through homes as major incident is stood down

 “Emergency services thank the public for they support they have shown.”

-Despite the number of calls dropping from the “unprecedented” levels on Tuesday, SYFR said they were continuing to attend incidents with multiple calls coming in on Wednesday afternoon to report a blaze at the derelict ski village, in Sheffield, which had left a plume of smoke over the city.
+Despite the number of calls dropping from the “unprecedented” levels on Tuesday, SYFR said crews were continuing to attend incidents, with multiple calls coming in on Wednesday afternoon to report a blaze at the derelict ski village in Sheffield, which left a plume of smoke over the city.

 The worst incident in South Yorkshire on Tuesday was on Woodland Drive in Barnsley, where six houses were devastated when a fire broke out in a back garden and swept through nearby properties.